socketsupply/sockets.sh/src/docs/api.md

 # [File System](https://github.com/socketsupply/io/blob/master/fs/index.js#L24)

- This module enables interaction with the file system in a way modeled on standard POSIX functions.
+ This module enables interacting with the file system in a way modeled on standard POSIX functions.

  The Application Sandbox restricts access to the file system.